aussieaddons/plugin.video.catchuptv.au.nine/README.md

 you can grab the [GitHub generated ZIP file] [githubzip].

-Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file
+Simply download the ZIP file to your XBMC device and install through the menu via [System -> Settings -> Add-ons -> Install from zip file] [installfromzip].
+You may have to install [certain dependencies] [dependencies] manually if you have not installed it from the repo previously.

 Issues
 ------